fawzi/blip/README.txt

-// this readme is taken from the comments in the source frm.rtest.RTest = RTest
+// this readme is taken from the comments in the source blip.rtest.RTest = RTest
 == RTest a random testing framework